Skip to content

 Method 2: Using the Participants Panel

-You can also add public entities through the PARTICIPANTS panel on the right side:
+You can also add public agents through the PARTICIPANTS panel on the right side:

 1. Locate the Participants Panel: